BlueJayBird11/CppCalculator/README.md

 # CppCalculator

 ## Preface
-This program was made for an interview I had with the company VS Merlot.

 It uses standard C++ (not Managed C++) with the default Visual Studio compiler and usees user interfaces that are bundled with MSVC:

 https://learn.microsoft.com/en-us/cpp/windows/walkthrough-creating-windows-desktop-applications-cpp?view=msvc-170